Western Animation: Biker Mice from Mars

 - All of them, really.
 Throttle's vest and Modo's chestplate are constructed seemingly to show off how outrageously muscular they are.

 - Weaksauce Weakness: For Lil' Hoss: Polka Music.

 - Weird Trade Union: Grease Pit mentions a henchmen's union in an offhand remark.
 Rat Trap also mentions getting a medical plan—presumably for monsters of the week.

 Throttle: Sand raiders?
 I can take sand raiders with both eyes tied behind my back.

-Wrench Wench - Charley, and the short-lived Harley from "Once Upon a Time on Mars".
+- Wrench Wench: Charley, and Harley from "Once Upon a Time on Mars".

-Hard Roack poses the same question hen Limburger first tries to pressure him into working again.
+- Hard Rock poses the same question hen Limburger first tries to pressure him into working again.